 Keep your API key secure

-For this purpose, instead of api_key
+For this purpose, instead of the private api_key

 .
 It should be the MD5 hash value of your actual API key.
 You can find it on your keys page:

-parameter as src
+parameter as the src

 attribute of Iframely iFrames.

 We advise against reconfiguring production API keys as it is likely to cause disruptions.
 Instead, we recommend adding a new restricted API key.
-This way, you can test before launching and retire the old key when no longer in use.
+This way, you can test before launching and retire the old key when it is no longer in use.

 - You can use a wildcard for subdomains such as